jassalarjan/AetherTrack/MOBILE_NOTIFICATIONS_FIX.md

 ### Expected Behavior:
 - ✅ Notification appears in notification tray (mobile) or desktop
-- ✅ Shows TaskFlow icon
+- ✅ Shows AetherTrack icon
 - ✅ Has title: "🎉 Test Notification"
 - ✅ Body text confirms notifications working
 - ✅ Device vibrates (if on mobile with vibration enabled)